 How can I make a complaint?

 If you're not happy with the service or treatment provided, you have the right to make a complaint.

 Wherever possible, complaints should be made directly to the practice as it may be possible to sort out the problem straight away.

-If you would prefer to talk to someone who is not involved with the practice concerned, you can complain to NHS England.
+If you would prefer to talk to someone who is not involved with the practice concerned, you can complain to your local integrated care board (ICB).
 Find out about the NHS complaints procedure.

 The Optical Consumer Complaints Service (OCCS) may also be able to give you advice or provide some mediation.
 The OCCS website has more advice for consumers.

-Why does the optician not give me my pupillary distance?
+Why am I not given my pupillary distance?

 Your ophthalmic practitioner or optometrist is not required by law to include details of the horizontal distance between your pupils (the inter-pupillary distance) in your prescription.